Invoice Factoring

 What Is Recourse Factoring?

 Recourse factoring is the most common form of invoice factoring in the UK.
-It provides funding against your invoices and a credit control service, but without built-in protection if a customer fails to pay.
+It provides funding against your invoices and a credit control service, but does not include built-in protection if a customer fails to pay.

 How Recourse Works in Practice

-If an invoice remains unpaid beyond an agreed recourse period, the funding against that invoice is effectively reversed.
-In practice, this usually reduces the available funding on your sales ledger rather than requiring a direct repayment.
+Recourse is driven by a recourse period (for example, a set number of days from invoice date or from the end of the month).
+If an invoice remains unpaid beyond that period, the funding against that invoice is effectively reversed.
+In practice, this usually reduces available funding on your sales ledger rather than requiring a direct repayment.

 An Example of Recourse Factoring